nicholascw/vmecs-doc/README.md

 ...
 ```

-> Please note that this project is not finalized for releasing the initial verson.
+> Please note that this project is not finalized for releasing the initial version.
 > All current documentation could be changed in the further releases of the VMecs code or binary.